ForestAdmin/agent-nodejs/docs/agent-customization/fields/write.md

-Forest Admin allows to replace the field writing by your own.
+Forest Admin allows replacing the field writing behavior with your own.

 This is useful when you want to change how a given field behaves, but also to make [computed fields](./computed.md) writable.

-## How does it works
+## How does it work

-The `replaceFieldWriting` function allows to change the behavior of any change by creating a new patch that will be applied on the record.
+The `replaceFieldWriting` function allows changing the behavior of any change by creating a new patch that will be applied to the record.

-You should refrain from using handlers which have side effects (to perform error handling, validation, ...) and [use hooks instead](../hooks/README.md).
+You should refrain from using handlers that have side effects (to perform error handling, validation, ...) and [use hooks instead](../hooks/README.md).

 ## Examples